Shanghai rum

-Shanghai rum is a Rummy card game, based on gin rummy and a variation of Contract rummy played by 3 to 8 players.
-It is also known as California rummy.
+Shanghai Rum or (California rummy) is a playing card game, adapted from gin rummy and a variation of Contract rummy played by 3 to 8 players.
+The game emerged in China.

-Play
+Game Rules

 Basics

-Shanghai Rummy is played with multiple decks of 54 standard playing cards, including the Jokers.
-Two decks are required for a game of up to four players.
-Five or six players require three decks.
-Aces are high (above a King) or low, (below 2).
+Shanghai Rummy is played with multiple decks of 54 standard playing cards, including the jokers.
+Two decks of 52 regular player cards plus 2 jokers are required for a match of up to four players.
+If there are five or six players, three decks are traditionally required.

+Aces are high (above a King) only.
 Each game has ten hands, and the rules for each hand are unique.
 One person begins as dealer for the first hand, and then the person to the dealer's left becomes dealer for the next hand, and so on.
 Each player is dealt eleven cards for each of the ten rounds.
 The rest of the deck is then placed face down in the middle of the players; this is referred to as the deck.
 One card is taken from the top of the deck and placed face up next to it.
 This card is called the upcard and becomes the beginning of the discard pile.

 Each player has a choice at the beginning of their turn.
 They may either pick up one new card from the top of the deck or take the upcard.
 (Also, the other players in the game have the ability to get the upcard.)
 After the player draws their card, either from the deck or the upcard, they must then choose any card in their hand to discard, and they then place this card face up on the discard pile.
 That card then becomes the new upcard, which the next player in turn can take or other players can buy.
 To get a card that isn't yours a player must say, “BUY", before the next player draws their card, or else it is already considered "dead".
 Once a player discards their card, the card underneath that card is now considered a "dead" card because it is no longer in the game.
 Players may not take these cards.
+If a player purchases the top card, the cards below from previous rounds remain “dead”.